James Baldwin and Britain

 1967

-On May 28th, the Guardian reports that on flying into Heathrow the previous week, on route to Cologne, Baldwin was held at customs and told that he was banned from entering the country by the Home Office because of his association with Bertrand Russell and the International War Crimes Tribunal (despite Baldwin having recently publicly distanced himself from the Tribunal).
+On May 28th, The Guardian reports that on flying into Heathrow the previous week, on route to Cologne, Baldwin was held at customs and told that he was banned from entering the country by the Home Office because of his association with Bertrand Russell and the International War Crimes Tribunal (despite Baldwin having recently publicly distanced himself from the Tribunal).
 Baldwin was allowed in later that day but given no explanation of what had caused the incident, nor why he was eventually allowed in.
 In a letter to the Observer (25/06/67, pg.14) Bertrand Russell writes that he had been warned in a letter from Prime Minister, Harold Wilson, that those connected to the Tribunal may not be allowed into the country.

 1968